gouthams/paly-with-go/README.md

    An example third party logrus logger could be used https://github.com/Sirupsen/logrus

 4) Unit test leverages max logical CPUs to run tests simultaneously for a large data set operation.

+5) Json output are not in insertion order.
+Each event could be randomly arranged since the underlying map is does not preserve insertion order.

 ### Install and Build
 Requires Golang installed.
 Please follow the instruction from here https://golang.org/doc/install